OctopusDeploy/docs/docs/runbooks/runbook-examples/gcp/create-nlb.md

 }
 ```

-This script defines a function named `Set-GCPAuth` which utilizes the `auth activate-service-account` command which is used in the runbook steps to authorize with Google Cloud.
+This script defines a function named `Set-GCPAuth` which uses the `auth activate-service-account` command that is used in the runbook steps to authorize with Google Cloud.

 Add the script module into your runbook process following [these instructions](/docs/deployment-examples/custom-scripts/script-modules.md#ScriptModules-UsingaScriptModuleonaDeployment):